larryhastings/big/README.md

 traditional doubly-linked-list structure; it creates nodes, which contain the forwards and backwards links and a reference to your value.

-The `LinkedList` object supports a subset of the methods on list (or deque): it has `append`, and `prepend` (also known as `appendleft`), and `pop` and `popleft`.
-But most of the time you won't use those--you'll be modifying the list via an *iterator.*

-With a doubly-linked list, conceptually you want to operate on the list *locally*, not *globally*.
-You're going to be navigating around somewhere in the middle of the list--who knows where!--and you're examining values, and maybe adding and removing nodes relative to where you're doing your work.
-And there's a specific Python object that helps you navigate through an iterable--the *iterator.*

 #### `LinkedList` methods